Richard Churchman

 I architect, develop and implement horizontally scalable, high-throughput software for real-time transaction and event monitoring.
 My work tends to overlap software development, data engineering, advanced analytics, machine learning (supervised and unsupervised classification), and increasingly AI (to the extent it is different from machine learning, integration, embedding and inference).

 I have, over the years, been lucky to work with hundreds of clients across the world, including in banks, pharmaceutical logistics, airlines and startups, although I have tended to spend most of my time working on risk problems.
+My background in financial services includes periods at card scheme and processor level.
+I have previously taken software from inception through to acquisition by a US public company (make no mistake however, these days, my work constitutes a lifestyle business only.....far too old).

 My preferences in software architecture